 “Many of them were interested in how Bitcoin could be useful,” says Koch.
 His talk in Nigeria was intended to launch a dialogue that could lead Intersango or others to launch practical Bitcoin-based mobile payment systems for Africa.
 Koch has also visited several African embassies in Berlin to introduce government officials to the currency.

 “It’s interesting to see how creative Africans can be about transferring money,” says Koch.
 “They really think seriously about a cashless society.”
-As a result of the lack of a powerful banking system, but a multitude of mobile devices, the African people have started to crate their own cashless (and cash based) trading expectations using text messages and mobile technology.
+As a result of the lack of a powerful banking system, but a multitude of mobile devices, the African people have started to create their own cashless (and cash based) trading economy using text messages and mobile technology.
 Koch thinks that this development in their culture could be the foundation for the use of a functional virtual currency that would revolutionize the way Africans do business.

 With the use of smart phones growing rapidly in some African countries, particularly Kenya, apps and cameras will be a common privilege of citizens.
 As a result, NFC and QR codes would become a source for being able to transfer funds from person-to-person without having to use a centralized infrastructure for trading currency.
 “People could exchange money when they meet on the street,” adds Koch.